 For the most part, mutual funds are either open-end or close-end funds:

-- Open-End: Shares are purchased, but the investor, from the fund company.
+- Open-End: Shares are purchased, by the investor, from the fund company.
 Values are determined daily, and there are no limits to the shares issued.

 - Close-End: Only a specific number of shares are issued, and the NAV doesn’t determine the price of the fund.